-Yes — as a nursing student you are eligible to apply for the residency program and should plan to apply approximately six (6) months prior to graduation.
-The application process lists the specific dates that we will be accepting applications for each cohort.
-The website will be updated for each cohort and you are encouraged to sign up for our email list to receive program updates.
+Yes—as a nursing student you are eligible to apply for the residency program and should plan to apply approximately six (6) months prior to graduation.
+The application process includes accepting applications for each program start date.
+The website will be updated with program information and you are encouraged to sign up for our email list to receive program updates.

 The Nurse Residency Program is a 12-month program and is designed so that the nurse resident will be working on their unit during the program and at the completion of the program.

 Please apply to each facility and select the top three tracks you are interested in.